yieldprotocol/docs-v2/faq.md

 ### What are fyTokens?

-fyTokens are essentially tokenized loans.
+fyTokens are building blocks of Yield Protocol and they essentially represent tokenized loans.

 More concretely, fyTokens are Ethereum based ERC20 tokens that can be redeemed for an underlying asset one-to-one after a predetermined maturity date. fyTokens are analogous to zero-coupon bonds in the sense that they do not pay interest but instead trades at a discount, rendering a profit at maturity when it is redeemed for its full face value.
 The interest rate is calculated by the difference between the discounted value and the underlying asset's value at maturity.
 For example, if you have one fyDai token, you can redeem it for one Dai after the maturity date.